Supreme Court of Hawaii

 The Supreme Court of Hawaii is the highest court of the State of Hawaii in the United States.
 Its decisions are binding on all other courts of the Hawaii State Judiciary.
 The principal purpose of the Supreme Court is to review the decisions of the trial courts in which appeals have been granted.
 Appeals are decided by the members of the Supreme Court based on written records and in some cases may grant oral arguments in the main Supreme Court chamber.
 Like its mainland United States counterparts, the Supreme Court does not take evidence and uses only evidence provided in previous trials.

-The court meets in Aliʻiōlani Hale in Honolulu.
+The Supreme Court of Hawaii meets in Aliʻiōlani Hale in Honolulu.

 History

-The Supreme Court's reported case law dates back to the 1840s and the reign of Kamehameha III, long before Hawaii was annexed by the United States in 1898.
+The case law reported in Hawaiian Reports dates back to January 1847 and the reign of Kamehameha III, long before Hawaii was annexed by the United States in 1898.
+(Early Hawaiian cases were originally reported in The Polynesian.)

 Kamehemeha III sought to modernize the Hawaiian Kingdom by rapidly transitioning from indigenous traditions to a new legal system based on Anglo-American common law.
 Hawaii is one of the rare examples of an indigenous polity which voluntarily adopted the common law (albeit as part of the larger objective of avoiding annexation by larger colonial powers), in contrast to the common law's coercive imposition elsewhere by English-speaking colonists.